zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI4 Objectives.md

 Provide ad-hoc technical writing assistance to web UI squad to begin developing content about the Zen wizard.

 ## Create Scenario-Based Article to Customize API ML ([#2967](https://github.com/zowe/docs-site/issues/2967))
-Restructure the Advanced server-side configuration for API Mediaiton Layer to organize these config options by component.
-Articles should establish when and why the config is executed, and by whom.
+Restructure the Advanced server-side configuration for API Mediation Layer to organize these config options by component.
+Articles should establish when and why the config is executed, and by which role (sys prog / security admin, etc.)

 ## CII Badge standards